Walter Gonzalez (engineer): Career highlights

 Fulfilling his duties for the Alto Beni Development Project, Gonzalez also directed the construction of the staging encampment, the Caranavi Hospital, the airplane landing strip at Santa Ana, numerous schools and clinics and other infrastructure.
 The Second Battalion of Military Engineers of the Bolivian Armed Forces was enlisted in these projects.
 Furthermore, Gonzalez was responsible for promoting the colonization of the area with several thousand settlers from the altiplano and establishing centers for agricultural production and the fishery at Piquendo.
 Under his responsibility, he enlisted the assistance of USAID and Major Lavern "Gerry" Borg, a US Army public health specialist, to eradicate the "mal de pinto" (Pinta (disease), a venereal disease that causes the skin of those infected to turn blue) affecting one group of local tribesmen.
 The cure was accomplished by injecting a high dose of penicillin.
 In another anecdote, reported by National Geographic magazine, the planned route for a road in the Alto Beni came upon a very large and majestic mahogany tree—Gonzalez ordered the road to be re-routed so as to preserve the tree.
 In October 1963, Gonzalez was promoted to Chief of Engineering for the Colonization Project of the Corporacion Boliviana de Fomento working jointly with the Banco Interamericano de Desarrollo (Interamerican Development Bank).
 Once during these times, Gonzalez was accused of being a Communist by a USAID civilian administrator, which charge was refuted categorically by Colonel Edward Fox, the US Air Force Attache in Bolivia and a neighbor, who stated: "I see him in church every Sunday morning with his family."
+On June 18, 2026, as part of the festivities celebrating the inauguration of its new Museum of Exploration, The National Geographic Society gave posthumous recognition to Gonzalez for his pioneering work in the Bolivian Alto Beni by including him in its Cartographer's Circle, "honoring the National Geographic Society's iconic legacy of geography and mapmaking, in celebration of the opening of the Museum of Exploration."